DaleKnight/knight-ai-security-portfolio/ww2-memoir-rag/README.md

 ![Veterans Crisis Line](images/veteranscrisisline.png)

-Because this project discusses WWII service, visible and invisible wounds, PTSD, and the lasting impact of war, I want to include a support resource for veterans, service members, and their loved ones.
+Because this project discusses WWII service, seen and unseen wounds, PTSD, and the lasting impact of war, I want to include a support resource for veterans, service members, and their loved ones.

 The **Veterans Crisis Line** provides free, confidential support 24/7.
 You do **not** have to be enrolled in VA benefits or VA health care to connect.